 They are pretty hardy, so they don’t require as much cleaning as some other fish, but to keep them alive and healthy, there are some things you need to do and water changes is an important one.

-How Often To Change The Water In Your Betta Fish Tank
+How Often To Change Betta Water?
+Short Answer

 When it comes to water changes, this is something that needs to be done on a regular basis.
 Now, this is not a dead set and written in stone procedure.
 Different people recommend different water change schedules to maintain clean water.
 Generally speaking, most would recommend to change around 1/3 of the water on a weekly basis, but no more.